usnistgov/dioptra/docs/source/user-guide/the-basics.rst

 These capabilities rely on four types of components:

 Testbed REST API
-   The Testbed REST API is the heart of the micro-services architecture and is used to register experiments, submit jobs, log experimental results and artifacts, and access the model registry.
+   The Testbed :term:`REST` :term:`API` is the heart of the micro-services architecture and is used to register experiments, submit jobs, log experimental results and artifacts, and access the model registry.

 Task Plugins System
    The task plugins are the low-level building blocks of an experiment that can be installed and updated in the Testbed with zero downtime.